SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/01-Data-Types-In-MySQL-Server.md

 This means that when you retrieve the time and date stored into a **TIMESTAMP** field, a conversion to the current time zone will be done.

-By default it is converted to the server's timezone.
+By default, it is converted to the server's timezone.

 [/slide]